Jgonzales59/droneLIDAR.github.io/README.md

 ## What are Sobel Edge Detection Systems?
 A technique highly involved in computer processing and computer vision.
 It can help create image processing and computer vision using edge detection algorithmns.
 This acts as a discrete differentiation operator and it involves using 3x3 kernels as shown below.
 ![image](https://github.com/user-attachments/assets/3b1a3722-018d-4dbd-8b1a-26abeaaee083)

-Using a 2D dimesional matrix, this Detection system is the technology behind most the code in capturing images.
+Using a 2D dimesional matrix, this Detection system is the technology behind most the code in capturing images and can have further applications to power inspection with drones and real-time video processing.
+By using hardware modelling and software integration, Sobel Edge Detection is at the forefront of science leading engineers in analyzing critical systems.

 ## Programs
 > Xlinix (ARTY Z7)
 > Vivado (ARTY Z7)
 > iceStick Evaluation

-### Embedded Chip
+### Embedded Chip Processor Test

-### FGPA Modulation
+### FGPA Modulation Test
 Repo2Txt
 // This makes all the FGPA LED Lights power on: